See which schools offer Minnesota LPN programs near you and online

 The LPN career seems stable and rewarding.
 Minnesota’s nursing shortage has created a great need for LPNs as well as RNs and employers are fighting over the pool of available candidates.
 With the “over 65” population growing at astounding rates this demand will continue to grow.

-The majority of states require that LPNs meet several physical strength and health requirements.
-Among these LPN requirements are:
+Most states require LPNs to meet several physical strength and health standards.

 • Ability to lift heavy weight (70 pounds or more)

-• Pulling and pushing of emergency carts and stretchers in routine shift of 8 hours or more
+• Pulling and pushing emergency carts and stretchers during an 8-hour or longer shift

-• The use of hands and shoulders to fill in insurance forms, entry forms and to reach high places to replace IVs and other equipment
+• Using hands and shoulders to complete forms and reach high places for IVs and equipment

-• Frequent standing, walking, and squatting during the standard 8-hour shifts
+• Frequently standing, walking, and squatting during standard 8-hour shifts

-• Operating and shifting heavy medical equipment like mobile X-ray devices, sonograph machines, IV stands, radiation shields, etc
+• Operating and moving heavy medical equipment like mobile X-ray machines, sonographs, IV stands, and radiation shields

-• Near perfect vision to be able to read fine print on medication bottles and medical history charts
+• Having near-perfect vision to read fine print on medication bottles and charts

-• Helping patients to replace or attach new prostheses and carrying such prostheses for patients who cannot do so themselves
+• Helping patients replace or attach new prostheses and carrying them when patients cannot

 Albert Lea (MN) LPN Programs